Turin Art Galleries, Museums, Supplies & More

 When you want to visit the best art galleries and museums in Turin head to:

-Alberto Peola Arte Contemporanea opened in 1989 and shows works by contemporary emerging and established artists from Italy and abroad.
-The Galo Art Gallery is a unique exhibition space focusing on contemporary art from post graffiti to pop art, encompassing a wide range of visual media.
-Since opening the doors back in 2010, the gallery celebrates established artists and promotes up and coming talent, primarily in the field of street art.
+For a unique exhibition space focusing on contemporary art from post graffiti to pop art encompassing a wide range of visual media visit The Galo Art Gallery.
+Since opening the doors back in 2010 the gallery celebrates established artists and promotes up and coming talent primarily in the field of street art.

-The Febo e Dafne gallery offers various services for artists in your area like assistance for the creation of portfolios, presentations to compete for residencies, awards, funded projects, scholarships and institutional acquisitions.
-Gagliardi e Domke is a contemporary art gallery that develops and implements artistic projects and exhibitions, cooperations between other galleries, artists, institutions and collectors.
-It regularly participates in national and international fairs.
+The Febo e Dafne Gallery is open from 3pm to 7pm Tuesday through Friday and 11:30am to 7:30pm on Saturday and offers various services for artists in your area like assistance for the creation of portfolios, presentations to compete for residencies, awards, funded projects, scholarships and institutional acquisitions.

 Materials & Supplies Near You

 For over 30 years Camas Color has specialized in the sale of products for fine arts including oil colors, acrylics, watercolors, tempera, pastels, and more.
-There is also a strong hobbies and crafts department and they have courses in painting, ceramics, creative art.
+There is also a strong hobbies and crafts department and they have courses in painting, ceramics, and creative art.

 Garignani Belle Arti is an open space inside a Fine Arts club for ordinary people, art friends, teachers, students, and parents that is dedicated to those who draw, paint, photograph, carve, sculpt, restore, create works with paper, clay, wood, and ceramics.

 Belle Arti Raffaello is a good place to buy a wide range of fine art materials for painting, sculpture and drawing.
-Belle Arti Rim is a good place to find not only canvases, brushes and gouache but also advice.

 Shows & Events